crstewart/argent-battle-simulator/README.md

 _Note: The simulator is under an LGPL license and thus marked for commercial use.
-The characters bundled into this project are copyright their respective owners.
-If using the simulator as is, it is meant to be used for parody under fair use and provided free of charge.
+The characters bundled into this project are copyright their respective owners and intended for the purposes of demonstration.
+If using the simulator as is, it is meant to be provided free of charge.
 No one is to use this project for profit without modification and removing the copyrighted characters.
 Please fork this project and modify it as needed if intended to be used for profit._

 ### Getting Started